 A view of the Other, photographs from the 19th century

-One of the high points of the spectacular exhibition called A view of the Other was a collection of 120 photographs, mostly unpublished, from the main ethnographic collections in France, and, notably, from the Quai Branly Museum’s stocks of photographs.
+One of the high points of the spectacular exhibition called A view of the Other was a collection of 120 photographs, mostly unpublished, from the main ethnographic collections in France and, notably, from the musée du quai Branly's collection of photographs.

-This collection of portraits and landscapes mostly dating from the 19th century shows how Westerners’ views of the ‘Other’ were modified through the process of taking ethnographic photographs.
-From now on, these documents are considered to be true works of art.
+This collection of portraits and landscapes mostly dating from the 19th century shows how Westerners’ views of the ‘Other’ were modified through the taking of ethnographic photographs.
+Today, these documents are considered to be true works of art.

-The album is structured so as to leave the field clear for the images, which are organised in the same way as the main parts of the exhibition (individuals, manufacturing reality, capturing space…) After that, come the ‘commentaries’, via articles by three experts who take turns at engaging with the status of these photographs and the history they are part of.
+The album is structured so as to give the images pride of place.
+They are organised according to the exhibition's main sections: (individuals, manufacturing reality, capturing space…) This is followed by the ‘commentaries’, expressed via articles by three experts who take turns at engaging with the photographs' status and historical context.

-This album is the first in a series of publications that will be dedicated to the Quai Branly Museum’s photographic collections, and presents an opportunity to publish hitherto unknown photographs from these new stocks, as well as from other French collections.
+The album is the first in a series of publications that will be dedicated to the musée du quai Branly’s photographic collections and presents an opportunity to publish hitherto unknown photographs from these new stocks, as well as from other French collections.

 120 illustrations, mostly unpublished

-Yves Le Fur, deputy director of Heritage and Collections, in charge of the permanent collections, Quai Branly Museum
+Yves Le Fur, Deputy Director of Heritage and Collections, Director of the Permanent Collections, musée du quai Branly

-Christine Barthe, scientific director of the patrimony section of the Photographic Collections, Quai Branly Museum.
+Christine Barthe, scientific director of the Patrimony section of the Photographic Collections, musée du quai Branly